mathkimchi/singularity/DEVLOG.md

 By the way, it is 2026-03-09 12:02PM right now, so I'm 12 hours past my deadline, but I went to NY yesterday and when I got back I was texting so I coudn't work on brainstorming.

+2026-03-11 5:21PM

+(I've been busy working on music and learning Topology.)

+Command registry isn't necessary for the MVP, so I'll only do the spawnable applet registry right now.

+I just realized that these are the first hooks that return something.
+I don't think that will cause any complications.